So, you're sold.

 Where to stay in Bora Bora :

-Staying at a resort in Bora Bora is like a dream come true.
+Staying at an almost all inclusive resort in Bora Bora is like a dream come true.
 It's a destination within a destination where you can experience luxury and relaxation at its finest.

 The properties in Bora Bora are not just large, but also offer a wide variety of activities and modern amenities, that cater to every type of traveler.
 Whether you're looking to unwind in a spa, explore the island's rich culture, or simply relax on a private white sand beach, resorts in Bora Bora have something for everyone.